 Canada’s Food Label Regs Pass!

-Over a decade in the making, the regulations requiring that 11 top allergens and gluten are now clearly labeled on food and beverages finally passed on February 16.
+Over a decade in the making, Canadian regulations requiring that 11 top allergens and gluten are clearly labeled on food and beverages finally passed on February 16, 2011.

 At an Ottawa grocery store, Health Minister Leona Aglukkaq made the announcement on Feb.
-14, a Valentine’s gift to all those in the food allergy and celiac communities who have lobbied tirelessly for the regulations, which now become part of the Food and Drugs Act.
+14, 2011, a Valentine’s gift to all those in the food allergy and celiac communities who had lobbied tirelessly for the regulations, which now become part of the Food and Drugs Act.

 While the food regulations will be an enormous improvement for those looking for allergy-safe and gluten-free foods, there was one major disappointment for the communities and the groups that represent them.